Tony Cloninger: Playing career

 A power pitcher, Cloninger compiled a career 113–97 record with 1,120 strikeouts and a 4.07 ERA in 1,7672/3 innings pitched.
 He enjoyed his best year for the 1965 Braves, with career highs in wins (24), strikeouts (211), ERA (3.29), complete games (16), innings (279) and games started (40).

 Regarded as a tough fireball pitcher, Cloninger also was an occasional power hitter.
-He compiled a career batting average of .192, with 67 RBIs and 11 home runs, including five in the 1966 season.
+He compiled a career batting average of .192, with 67 RBI and 11 home runs, including five in the 1966 season.

-On July 3, 1966, in the Braves' 17–3 win over the Giants at Candlestick Park in San Francisco, Cloninger helped his team's cause with two grand slams and nine RBIs, both of which still stand as Braves franchise single-game bests.
+On July 3, 1966, in the Braves' 17–3 win over the Giants at Candlestick Park in San Francisco, Cloninger helped his team's cause with two grand slams and nine RBI, both of which still stand as Braves franchise single-game bests.
 Cloninger became the first player in the National League, and remains the only pitcher, to hit two grand slams in the same game.
 Cloninger used a bat of teammate Denis Menke to hit both home runs, and they stood as the only two grand slams of his major league career.

 Cloninger finished his career pitching with Cincinnati and St. Louis.
 He was acquired along with Clay Carroll and Woody Woodward by the Reds from the Atlanta Braves for Milt Pappas, Bob Johnson and Ted Davidson on June 11, 1968.